Useful Learning Experiences: A Qualitative Study of Corporate Training in Brazilian Software Engineering: Results

 \subsection{Thematic Analysis}

 Figure~\ref{fig:phases} summarizes the six-stage progression with quantitative outputs.
 From 195 responses, 286 code occurrences were generated across 89 distinct codes, grouped into 6 preliminary axes, and consolidated into \textbf{5 themes} and \textbf{one emergent observation} encompassing 217 unique thematic occurrences.
 The total exceeds the number of participants because a single response could map to multiple themes.
 The emergent observation ($n=5$) was distinguished from themes due to its low recurrence.
+Table~\ref{tab:frequencia_temas} presents the final themes and their frequencies.